Stewed Rhubarb Recipe

 - 1 cup water

 - 1/2 teaspoon ground cinnamon

-- 1. In a large saucepan, bring rhubarb and water to a boil.
+- 1. In a saucepan, bring rhubarb and water to a full rolling boil.
 Add sugar and cinnamon; return to a boil.
 Reduce heat and simmer 10-15 minutes or until sauce reaches desired consistency.
 Cool.
 Yield: 5 cups.

 1/2 cup: 168 calories, 0 fat (0 saturated fat), 0 cholesterol, 2mg sodium, 43g carbohydrate (41g sugars, 1g fiber), 1g protein.

 Reviews for Stewed Rhubarb